-Brexit: Theresa May accused by TUC of 'Santa wish list' - BBC News
+PM accused of 'Santa wish list' on Brexit

 The prime minister has been accused of making unrealistic demands for how the UK will operate after its EU exit.

-Theresa May's demands are the "equivalent of a letter to Santa", the TUC's general secretary is set to say at the trade union's annual conference.
+Theresa May's demands are the "equivalent of a letter to Santa", the TUC's general secretary said at the trade union's annual conference.

-Keeping the benefits of the EU's single market without playing by the rules is not possible, Frances O'Grady will say.
+Keeping the benefits of the EU's single market without playing by the rules is not possible, Frances O'Grady said.

 The government has said the UK will strike an ambitious EU trade deal for when it leaves the single market.

-The TUC conference will take place later in Brighton, despite a bomb scare on Sunday which saw the event being evacuated for several hours.

-Ms O'Grady will say that staying in the EU single market, which enables tariff-free trade, is the best long-term option for UK workers.
+Ms O'Grady told the conference in Brighton that staying in the EU single market, which enables tariff-free trade, is the best long-term option for UK workers.

 But the transport union RMT opposed such a move, saying it would involve keeping "key anti-worker policies".